-The boundary line for NTMWD-owned property was established along the 541 feet MSL contour elevation, which is not necessarily a straight line.
+The boundary line for NTMWD-owned property was established at a point in time and generally along the 541 feet MSL contour elevation, which is not necessarily a straight line.
+While this is generally true, there may be areas where the elevation 541 feet MSL exists inside or outside of the NTMWD property boundary line; this however, does not change the surveyed boundary line for NTMWD-owned property.
 Applicants are required to hire a registered surveyor to mark the common boundary line between NTMWD-owned property and the applicants' private property for a distance of 100 feet on either side of an activity and/or facility proposed on NTMWD-owned property.
 If the application is for a vegetation modification approval or other activity that does not involve the construction of a facility, then the boundary line must be marked along the length of the proposed activity or for a distance of 100 feet, whichever is greater, running parallel to the shoreline (Figure 4-1).

-The boundary line should be marked using concrete monuments at the outer-most limits of the proposed area of use at the 541 feet MSL contour.
+The boundary line should be marked using white Carsonite markers at the outer-most limits of the proposed area of use at the 541 feet MSL contour.
 Iron stakes shall be embedded in the ground every 50 feet along the 541 feet MSL contour and Carsonite markers placed to extend above the ground surface.
-A map completed by a licensed professional surveyor depicting the survey result and electronic geographic information system (GIS) data shall be included with the shoreline lease and use agreement application.
+A 3.5 inch wide white Carsonite marker should be driven approximately 2 feet below ground with the remaining marker approximately 3 feet above ground.
+If the area of use and adjacent side yard property boundary are the same then a concrete marker should be used which displays the surveyor's information.
+A map completed by a licensed professional surveyor depicting the survey result and electronic geographic information system (GIS) data shall be included with the Shoreline Lease and Use Agreement application.